 Content is a crucial factor in SEO.

 It helps search engines understand the relevance and authority of a website.
-Use these checklists to analyze your website content:
+Use this checklist to analyze your website content:

 - Review their blog posts, website, social media posts, and other online content.